Vyral/jason-lowery/_posts/2018-10-29-whats-the-best-way-to-find-your-dream-home-in-todays-market.md

 **6. Stick to your top three.** Once you’ve found the three properties that you love the most, stick to them.
 Then try and find out how you can position yourself to turning those top three to a top two, and a top one.

 **7. Stop looking.** After you’ve found that top three, don’t over-confuse the process by continuing your search.
-If you’re working with a great Realtor, they’ve already identified all the top properties.&nbsp;
+If you’re working with a great Realtor, they’ve already identified all the top properties.

 I hope this information is helpful to you in your home search.
 If you have any other questions in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.